alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-05-20-before-the-magic-flute-did-clementi-borrow-mozart-first.md

 Mozart composed his sonata K. 281 in Munich in 1775.
 Like Clementi's later sonata, it is in B-flat major and written in a "brilliant" keyboard style.

-There is a serious historical difficulty, though, which I will come back to: according to the [Mozarteum catalogue](https://kv.mozarteum.at/en/work/sonata-in-b-flat-for-clavier-3056), K. 281 was not published until 1799, so Clementi could not simply have bought a printed copy in London before the Vienna meeting.
-If he knew it, the route could only have been private performance, manuscript circulation, or elite musical exchange.
+There is a serious historical difficulty, though, which I will come back to: Clementi could not simply have found Mozart's sonata in print before the Vienna meeting.

 That would matter historically.
 It would suggest Mozart's mature keyboard music was influencing other composers earlier than the publication record alone would lead us to think.

 But for now, let us focus on the score evidence.

 ## Three More Distinctive Features

-No single feature proves influence.
-What matters is an accumulation of a number of resemblances, in a piece in the same key and genre, in comparable positions within the work.

 ## 1. Rising Scale, Repeated Trill, and Fall